The Mental Health Team

 Please note: If you require counselling or therapy, the University has a dedicated Counselling Service for students, providing a range of services inclduing individual face to face counselling, email counselling and workshops.

 Referrals and Appointment

 To access support from the Mental Health and Wellbeing Team, please go to the appointment information page where you will find a link to our appointment request form - please complete and send this form.
-We will then contact you to invite you to a Wellbeing group session, or to a meeting with either the Wellbeing Advisor or one of the Mental Health Co-ordinators.
+We will then contact you to invite you to a Wellbeing group session, or to a meeting with either the Wellbeing Adviser or one of the Mental Health Co-ordinators.

 Please see the appointment information page regarding current approximate appointment wait time for an individual face-to-face appointment.
 Please note that we are not a crisis service.
 If you need urgent support, please see the crisis situations page for more information about support which is available to you.

 Confidentiality and Information Sharing

 You may be concerned about disclosing a mental health difficulty and worry this may be seen negatively or that they may be labelled in an unhelpful way.
 However, the Mental Health and Wellbeing Team are professionals who work to support students in a non-judgemental manner.
 Personal information discussed in sessions is held confidential within Wellbeing Support Services and will not be shared with any other department, external individual such as a parent, or external organisation.
 However, sharing certain information with other professionals or departments may be helpful in providing the best possible support for a student, for example arranging adjustments to study if appropriate.